You have finished your book manuscript draft. Congratulations.

-The four editing phases of a text
+The editing phases of a text

-However, the processes are indispensable and are a vital part of getting any text ready for publication either online or in print.
+However, the processes are indispensable and are a vital part of getting any text ready for publication, either online or in print.

 If you have friends or family who can help you with these stages, it is a big bonus.